Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

     The customers that match the entered name are displayed in a list below the search bar.
 If no customer with the entered name is displayed, you have to [register the customer](#register-a-customer) first.

-3. Click the appropriate customer name in the list.
+3. Click the appropriate customer's name in the list.
     The search view is closed.
 The bill list is displayed again.
 The customer's name and address is displayed on top of the bill list.

     > [Info] If you want to unassign the customer from the purchase, click the ![Delete](../../Assets/Icons/Trash01.png "[Delete]") (Delete) button to the right of the selected customer in the upper right corner of the bill list.